A Soldier's Story: Sergeant Dashiell Hammett

 In addition to his writing, he was also a left-wing activist, and, during 1930, joined the Communist party.

 Despite his political affiliations and tuberculosis, he managed to re-enlist in the U.S. Army in 1942, after the attack on Pearl Harbor.
 Sergeant Hammett was assigned as editor of the Army newspaper The Adakian.
 He also co-authored, with Sergeant Robert Colodny, The Battle of the Aleutians, under the supervision of Major Henry Hall.
 It was during this time, Sergeant Hammett developed emphysema.

 After his service, Sergeant Hammett returned to his political activism, becoming the president of the Civil Rights Congress (CRC), a group considered a Communist organization and on the Attorney General's list of subversive organizations.
-This association caused him legal struggles, a contempt of court charge, jail time, and blacklisting.
+This association caused him legal struggles, contempt of court charges, jail time, and blacklisting.

 Sergeant Hammett died at Lenox Hill Hospital on January 10, 1961, from lung cancer.
 He is buried in Arlington Cemetry.